The Harm of Biofilms in Dentistry

+Have you heard of Biofilm on Teeth?
 The mouth is an extremely complex system made up of many tissues and bacteria.
 It relies on a delicate balance of bacteria, enzymes, and saliva to maintain its health.
 When biofilms begin to build, it can be difficult to maintain this balance and oral disease can develop causing caries and gum inflammation.
-Understanding the harm that biofilms can cause in the oral cavity is important in preventing these colonies from developing and maintaining oral health.
+Understanding the harm that biofilm on teeth can cause in the oral cavity is important in preventing these colonies from developing and maintaining oral health.

 What are Biofilms?